morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 <br>

-### Potential Solution 3: Spin up an Apache or NGi&Icy;X and reverse proxy requests to the back end Node app server
+### Potential Solution 3: Spin up an Apache or NGi&Icy;X webs erver and reverse proxy requests to the back end Node app server

 **Pros**
 *   It works